DaveInchy/nw-buddy/README.md

 ## Features

+## Changelog

+1. Update version (<version\>)

+    - Added ... as completed feature

+## Todo list

 <🔴 Not Started />

 - OCR and Image/pixel detection to extract (live) data
+- Making all interfaces for the overlay other then the radar itself.
+- Refactor some of the codebase and design of the overlay

 <🟡 In Progress />

-- Make locally stored routing &/or points
+- Make locally stored routing &/or points (Cache)
+- Make save files for the pins created by the user, so it can be shared.

 - Make a settings/hotkeys page
+- Adding zoom ability for the user

+- Making sure that the overlay is TOS Compliant based off AGS before release
+- Implement overwolf Quality and Standards before release.

 <🟢 Completed />

 - Network connections to the Cloud server
-- Player location tracking and streaming to other Group members with Cloud funtions
+- Player location tracking and streaming to other Group members with vercel cloud funtions

 - Render a "map" of the world with player  position and direction on the radar